heroicrelics.org

 Return to Marshall Space Flight Center

-This nozzle extension from F-1 rocket engine F-5034.
-Alan Lawrie tells me that F-5034 was the spare engine assigned to S-IC-5 (from Apollo 10).
+This nozzle extension is from F-5034.
+Alan Lawrie tells me that that engine was the spare engine assigned to S-IC-5 (from Apollo 10).
 F-5036, originally installed in the stage, was removed and F-5034 was installed in its place; F-5034 ultimately went on to power the Apollo 10 mission.
 During the swap-out, the crew apparently retained F-5036's nozzle extension and installed it on F-5034, leaving F-5034's extension behind for us to enjoy today.

 Most F-1 engines are displayed with their nozzle extensions installed (although I understand that the New Mexico Museum of Space History, which I have not yet visited, displays their F-1 with the nozzle extension separated from the engine).
-Along with F-1 engine F-6045 at the U.S. Space and Rocket Center (which is displayed with no nozzle extension), this presents a rare opportunity to see details of the nozzle extension not normally visible.
+Along with F-1 engine F-6045 at the U.S. Space and Rocket Center (which is displayed with no nozzle extension), this presents a rare opportunity to see details of the nozzle extension and its interface with the engine which are not normally visible.

 I have a page with additional photos and information about the nozzle extension with its G4080 handling fixture.